 Toward the end of a divorce, you and your spouse will have a decision whether or not to settle your case in mediation or proceeding to a contested trial in front of a judge.
 This trial will represent only a few days, most likely but will represent hours and hours of billable work by your attorney and staff.
 Not only will you be spending all day in a trial with your attorney, but there will be a great deal of work and preparation ahead of that trial.
 All the while, your attorney in their staff will be billing you for all the work done on your behalf.
 Sometimes this work is necessary, but other times, it can be avoided if you take up the mediating challenge rather than litigating.

 What are the chances that you can mediate before the divorce even get started?

 All of this information brings us to the topic of the day.
 Namely, I would like to discuss whether or not you and your spouse can mediate your case and settle before even filing the divorce?
-You probably heard the old saying putting the cart before the horse is essentially what you are doing if you are considering mediating before even filing a divorce case.
+You probably heard the old saying that putting the cart before the horse is essentially what you are doing if you consider mediating before even filing a divorce.
 There is nothing wrong with anticipating challenges and deciding that litigation is not for you.
-However, it would help if you learned before your divorce begins the extent to which mediation can assist you and your spouse.
+However, it would help if you learned the extent to which mediation can assist you and your spouse before your divorce begins.